How to age your cigar?

 What type of cigars responds better to ageing?

 When discussing what cigars respond best to ageing, it’s important to note that personal preference supersedes all recommendations.
 That said, high-quality, full-bodied cigars with complex blends generally respond better to ageing.
 Cigars made with aged tobacco leaves and intricate combinations of different tobacco varieties tend to develop richer flavours and smoothness over time.
 Maduro wrappers, with their naturally sweet and oily characteristics, can also benefit from ageing.
+Moreover, larger cigars often age more gracefully due to their increased tobacco volume and longer smoking time.
+Below are just some of our recommendations.

 How do you age your cigars?